-Couples use donor sperm (DI) when the husband/partner has no sperm or a very poor semen analysis (azoospermia, oligospermia, poor motility), or when there is a genetic problem which could be inherited from the male.
+Couples use donor sperm (Donor Insemination) when the husband/partner has no sperm or a very poor semen analysis (azoospermia, oligospermia, poor motility), or when there is a genetic problem which could be inherited from the male.
 Single women who want a biological child also use DI, as well as LGBTQ couples also may consider using donor sperm as a means to conceiving.

 Why should I/we consider counseling before using DI?

 It is very important that the couple or individual be psychologically ready to move forward with using donor sperm.
-Most doctors recommend that any patients considering DI see a counselor who is skilled at clarifying feelings about infertility, and about trying DI.
+Most doctors recommend that any patients considering Donor Insemination (DI) see a counselor who is skilled at clarifying feelings about infertility, and about trying DI.
 It is crucial that both partners feel comfortable with the decision and that all fears and questions be openly discussed.
 For some, it may mean dealing with various moral and ethical questions; for others, exploring questions about donor selection and whether to be open about the decision to do DI and whether to tell a child conceived by DI how they were conceived.

 Most clinics will not allow couples to mix the donor’s and husband/partner’s sperm in an insemination because clinics feel if a couple requests this they may not have done the necessary psychological work involved in deciding to do DI.